ShengYun/ShengYun.github.io/_posts/2014-06-27-amazing-android-chess-app.md

 title: Chess - An Amazing android chess application
 ---

-I was using [tchess pro](http://www.tchessgame.com/pro.php) on my wife's iPad and iTouch, but the phone I'm using an Android phone, so I went finding a good Chess application on Android.
+I was using [tchess pro](http://www.tchessgame.com/pro.php) on my wife's iPad and iTouch, but the phone I'm using is an Android phone, so to leave my wife's iPad/iTouch alone, I went finding a good Chess application on Android.

 ### Features I'd like to use in this application